mustafahafidi/vscode-liquidhaskell/README.md

 ## Requirements

-`liquid` must be running on the background.
+`liquid` must be running in the background.

 This extension is simply based on the `.liquid` dirs that LiquidHaskell generates, so make sure to not delete those if you want to see the errors.